-ATHENIAN: Ridicule, and the difficulty of getting the feminine and servant-like dispositions of the nurses to comply.
+ATHENIAN: Ridicule, and the difficulty of getting the shall we impose a penalty for the neglect of them?
+No, no; the penalty of which we were speaking will fall upon our own heads feminine and servant-like dispositions of the nurses to comply.